ghiobi/Connect4/src/connect4/README.md

 Type: number

 The column in which to insert the token in.
-0 being the first column, or 1 to be the second, and etc.
+0 being the first column, or 1 to be the second, and so on.

 - getColumnByIndex(index): column